Cars brands and logos that start with P

 Puma Logo

 A representative of the Brazilian car industry, the Puma Automóveis Ltda brand was founded in 1963 by a community whose initials formed the basis of the company’s name, Lumimari Automobile Societ.
 The brand is currently headquartered in Botucato, São Paulo State, Brazil.
-The company was engaged in the production of small Puma sports cars and trucks.
-At different periods, the brand granted various automakers the right to use its trademark for a short period.
-In 2013, the brand was revived under the name Puma Automóveis Ltda.
+The company produced small Puma sports cars and trucks.
+At various times, the brand granted different automakers the right to use its trademark for a limited period.
+In 2013, the brand was revived as Puma Automóveis Ltda.
 The brand’s new models are the Puma P-052 racing car and the Puma GT Lumimari.

 Paige